Altinn/altinn-studio-docs/content/app/guides/maskinporten-app-integration/_index.en.md

 ---

-TODO: Rewrite this to be independent from multi-app solution

-By nature, the request will have credentials from the private user who logged in to the application A form, thus is not allowed to start a new instance on behalf of the organisation that owns application B.
-As a way to bypass this obstacle, we can use a Maskinporten integration to authenticate the request on behalf of the organisation owning application B. In order to achieve this we need to;
+This is a guide on how to set up an Altinn application to create a client that utilizes a Maskinporten integration for its requests.
+This is a use case that is relevant when the application are going to perform requests that needs to be authorized on behalf of the organization owning the application and not the end user owning the instance.
+By nature, these requests will have credentials from the private user who logged in to the application and created the new instance.
+In order to send these requests on behalf of the organization the following must be done;

 1. Ensure organization has access to Azure key vault
 2. Create the integration
    at [Samarbeidsportalen](https://samarbeid.digdir.no/)
 3. Store the keys from the integration in Azure key vault for the organisation
-4. Set up the application to use Azure key vault and the client to use Maskinporten
+4. Set up the application to use the Maskinporten client by retrieving the secrets/keys from Azure key vault.

 ## Azure Key Vault Access
-Before going forward in this guide, make sure you have access to Azure key vault for your organization, so the keys created in the following guide can be added directly into the secrets in Azure.
+Before going forward in this guide, make sure you have access to Azure key vault for your organization, so the keys created further on in the guide can be added directly into the secrets in Azure.

 If access is missing, please refer to [Access to logs and secrets](../access-management/apps).